karlhorky/blog/_posts/unblocking-students-one-papercut-at-a-time.md

      aka "AI slop"
    - using tools like AI can make the difference between a contribution and no contribution
+7. Use [Refined GitHub](https://github.com/refined-github/refined-github) (browser extension) to simplify the GitHub interface and add useful missing features
+8. Report issues with enough information to improve their usefulness, even if the project doesn't ask for it
+   - write about what you were trying to do
+   - write about what you observed
+   - write about what you expected to happen
+   - think through the problem and provide a guess of what the issue is
+   - include a reproduction repo or code
+   - include the steps to reproduce the issue
+   - include relevant version numbers

 ## Wishes from Maintainers